HaraldHofstaetter/Flows.jl/README.md

 A Julia package for the symbolic manipulation of flows of nonlinear evolution equations.

-Flows.jl (or its Perl predecessor) was used to carry out and verify the symbolic manipulations needed for the analysis of error estimators for splitting methods, which is described in the paper
+Flows.jl (or a Perl predecessor) was used to carry out and verify the symbolic manipulations needed for the analysis of error estimators for splitting methods, which is described in the paper

 > [W. Auzinger](http://www.asc.tuwien.ac.at/~winfried),